jwardsmith/Blue-Team-Scripts/Incident Response/Velociraptor Cheat Sheet.md

 SELECT OS, Foo FROM info()
 ```

-- Select the FQDN from clients
+- Select the FQDN from the clients() plugin

 ```
 SELECT os_info.fqdn FROM clients()
 ```

-- Select the current PID from the pslist() plugin
+- Select all columns from the pslist() plugin using the current PID as an argument

 ```
 SELECT * FROM pslist(pid=getpid())